RevolutionAnalytics/rhdfs/README.md

 1. Execute the command, `bazel build //..`.

-2. From the top level project directory, execute the command, `R CMD check --as-cran bazel-bin/pkg/rhdfs`
+2. From the top level project directory, execute the command, `R CMD check --as-cran pkg/`

+3. In a web browser, navigate to `http://cran.r-project.org/submit.html` and create a submission for your package.

 ## Dependency Analysis